timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 Then press **ENTER**.

-**What just happened?** You've just asked your TS Pico to show you what files are available on the SD card.
-The "tpi:" part tells your TS 2068 that this command is intended for the TS Pico, not for a regular tape operation.
+**What just happened?** You've just asked your TS-Pico to show you what files are available on the SD card.
+The "tpi:" part tells your TS 2068 that this command is intended for the TS-Pico, not for a regular tape operation.

 ### Understanding What You See